 Market research can be useful, but real product validation requires paying customers.

 If interested in running a campaign, it’s important to find the right service for your launch.
 Indiegogo and Kickstarter are well-known platforms, though there have been many others that have popped up in recent years.

-5. Meet customers in person
+8. Meet customers in person

-Another method we can confidently recommend is to sign up for a craft show or local market.
-This was so helpful for us when we were starting Jaswant’s Kitchen.
-It provided a convenient way to gather quick, first-hand feedback from potential customers.
+A craft show or local market is another option Kular recommends with confidence.
+“This was so helpful for us when we started Jaswant’s Kitchen.
+It provided a convenient way to gather quick, first-hand feedback from potential customers,” she says.